This document contains guidelines on the use of the Unicode Standard in conjunction with markup languages such as XML.

 This document was published by the Internationalization Working Group as a Working Group Note.
-If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
-All comments are welcome.
+Comments regarding this document are welcome.
+Please send them to email@example.com (subscribe, archives).

 Publication as a Working Group Note does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.